 Ingredients In Flavored Water

 Normal drinking water is supposed to contain two primary components.
 Hydrogen and oxygen.
 That’s H2O in chemistry terminology.
-But, beverage manufacturers
+But, beverage manufacturers are adding many other chemicals and additives, which have some dangerous and life-threatening consequences.
+Some of these substances include,

 - Propylene Glycol